-Understanding Harmony in the Family and Society- Harmony in Human-Human Relationship
+Understanding Harmony in the Family and Society-Harmony in Human-Human Relationship

-- 1. Understanding harmony in the Family- the basic unit of human interaction - Understanding values in human-human relationship; meaning of Nyaya and program for its fulfillment to ensure Ubhay-tripti; Trust (Vishwas) and Respect (Samman) as the foundational values of relationship - Trust (v ishwas) and Respect (summan) as the foundational values of relationship - 3.
+- 1. Understanding harmony in the Family- the basic unit of human interaction - 2.
+Understanding values in human-human relationship; meaning of Nyaya and program for its fulfillment to ensure Ubhay-tripti; - Trust (Vishwas) and Respect (Samman) as the foundational values of relationship - 3.
 Understanding the meaning of Vishwas; Difference between intention and competence - 4.
 Understanding the meaning of Samman, Difference between respect and differentiation; the other salient values in relationship - 5.
 Understanding the harmony in the society (society being an extension of family): Samadhan, Samridhi, Abhay, Sah-astitva as comprehensive Human Goals - 6.
 Visualizing a universal harmonious order in society- Undivided Society (Akhand Samaj), Universal Order (Sarvabhaum Vyawastha)- from family to world family!- Practice Exercises and Case Studies will be taken up in Practice Sessions.